 EAX environmental effects, available only on Windows XP, can be applied to a given output device (sound card) in order to enhance your music listening experience: not all of the commercial sound cards implement EAX and not all of the sound cards implementing EAX reach the same quality you can have with Creative sound cards.
 You can check if an output device supports EAX through a call to the IsEAXAvailableOnOutputDevice method.

 EAX parameters (volume, decay and damping) applied to a given output device can be obtained through the GetEAXEffectParams method and changed through the SetEAXEffectParans and SetEAXEffectPresets methods.
 Differently from DMO effects, which are applied directly to an existing player, EAX parameters are applied to a given output device: this means that EAX settings will automatically affect all of the players associated to an EAX compatible output device.

 At runtime it's easy to know if a given player is associated to an EAX compatible output device through the IsEAXAvailable method and obtain/modify the EAX wet/dry mix ratio for that specific player through the GetEAXEffectWetDryMix and SetEAXEffectWetDryMix methods.

 It's important to note that EAX effects can be applied only to sounds loaded through the LoadSoundForEAX method: this method will load a given song in Mono and will not allow further Tempo, Playback rate and Pitch changes.

 None (removes the current EAX effect, if any)

-It's important to note that EAX effects are mutually exclusive: you cannot have more than one EAX effect applied on an output device.
+EAX effects are mutually exclusive: you cannot have more than one EAX effect applied on a playing sound.

 Samples of use of the mentioned special effects in Visual Basic 6 and Visual C++ 6 can be found inside the following samples installed with the product's setup package: